HerreraManuel/Group1/README.md

 <a name="scope"></a>
 ##### 1.2 Scope
     The user can only ask for the metrics listed above.
-They are limited to C/C++ and Java files.
+They are limited to C/C++, Java, and text files.
 They may only enter one URL at a time.
     Only git repositories will be assessed for the given choice of metrics.
     CommentLine class will only be able to identify C/C++ and Java indications of comments.